 2. Prepare yourself and your crew for mooring

-Prepare you and your crew well in advance and ensure that every crewmember knows what their jobs will be.
+Prepare yourself and your crew well in advance and ensure that every crew member knows what their jobs responsibilities.
 Have a crew member prepared to step off at the front of the boat and work quickly to fasten the bow line to a mooring ring.

 Mooring a boat - teaser

-Slow your boat down almost to a stop while you approach close to where you want to moor.
+Slow your boat down almost to a stop as you approach the mooring location.
 All your manoeuvres should be carried out as slowly as possible to ensure you have plenty of time to make adjustments to your approach.

 3. The perfect manoeuvre